OutfitGen

 ToolBest forFree accessMain strengthMain limitation

-Google's Virtual Try-OnShopping inside Google resultsYesReal product context and selfie/full-body try-onOnly works on supported shopping surfaces
+Google's Virtual Try-OnShopping inside Google resultsYesReal product context, 18 regions, clothing and shoesOnly works on supported shopping surfaces

-Kolors Virtual Try-OnDeveloper testingYes / demoPerson + garment reference workflowTechnical demo, not a polished consumer product
+Kolors Virtual Try-OnDeveloper testingYes / demoPerson plus garment reference workflowShared Hugging Face Space, frequently queue-limited

-Kling Try OnAI fashion and character workflowsLimitedIdentity-aware fashion generationLess focused on simple web try-on
+Kling Try OnAI fashion and character workflows66 daily creditsIdentity-aware fashion generationLess focused on simple web try-on

 What We Looked For